webwallet/api-old/README.md

   wUhBhfiaDxpYwdE754TU8XH49ayDjqM3bR      [base58check('87' + hash20bytes(publicKey))]
   ```
   - **Transaction**
-  An operation that atomically modifies the balance of two or more addresses in a proportional way, so that the amount added to the recipient addresses equals the amount subtracted from the sender addresses.
+  An operation that atomically modifies the balance of two or more addresses in a proportional way, so that the amount added to the destination addresses equals the amount subtracted from the source addresses.

   - **Transaction Input**
   A message that specifies the source, destination, amount and currency of a transaction.
 It is a statement about the future that will be fulfilled when it is processed as part of a transaction request.
 This message must be cryptographically signed by the listed addresses as a proof of consent to participate in the transaction.